MohammedAzharudeen/DataStructures/README.md

 # DataStructures

-->Linked List
+-Linked List
-  ->Insert at the beginning
+  -Insert at the beginning
-  ->Insert at the nth position
+  -Insert at the nth position